 Pulling a boat up to a dock is not the most exciting part of boating.
 Move too fast, and you might crash.
 Move too slow, and you lose control.

 With all eyes on you, docking can get very intimidating, especially for starters.
-Throw in a gust of wind and some rough waves, and things can go wrong very quickly.
+Throw in a gust of wind and rough waves; things can go wrong quickly.

 That is if you don’t know how to maneuver the boat correctly.
 Luckily, docking is not that hard.

-This post is all about how to pull a boat up to a dock with safety.
+This post is about safely pulling a boat up to a dock.
 Read till the end for my top six safety tips.

 How to Pull a Boat Up to a Dock in 4 Steps